 About Sapana Doshi

-I am an Assistant Professor at the School of Geography and Development and a Faculty Affiliate in the Department of Gender and Women's Studies.
+I am an Associate Professor at the School of Geography and Development and a Faculty Affiliate in the Department of Gender and Women's Studies.
 My work on urban social movements explores the nexus of cultural politics and political economy in cities of the Global South and traverses the fields of critical development studies, feminist political geography and urban geography.
 I teach undergraduate courses and graduate seminars in the School of Geography and Development as well as courses for UA's new Masters in Development Practice.

 Areas of Study